 The OU hosts a thriving music research culture encompassing historical, theoretical, ethnographic, social scientific and empirical approaches to musicology as well as interdisciplinary fields including music computing and musical acoustics.
 Music research is developed through high-profile individual and collaborative projects, many of which have attracted substantial grants from the Research Councils and other funding bodies.
 Several of our individual researchers are internationally renowned in their own right, but our strength in collaborative work is just as important to us.
 Researchers across several different faculties work together closely, and one of our most distinctive features is our strength in interdisciplinary research.

 The Music Department accepts applications for the PhD programme each year from December until the final day of March.
 Students are encouraged to submit early.
-Please note that applications for studentships have independent deadlines that may precede or follow the normal March cutoff.
+Please note that applications for studentships have independent deadlines that may precede or follow the normal March cut-off; these will be given in the advertisements for each studentship.

 In addition to the expertise of the academic members of the music department, the University boasts a range of services and facilities to support individual projects.
 There are also specialist facilities specific to music research: a flexible 60m2 performance space fully equipped for audio and video recording, with an associated research laboratory including video editing (Avid), audio editing (ProTools), and observational analysis workstations.